scollier/SATraining/spcContainers.md

 * Start the rsyslog server.

 ```
-atomic run --name rsyslog docker-registry.usersys.redhat.com/atomcga/rsyslog
+atomic run --name rsyslog registry.access.stage.redhat.com/rhel7/rsyslog
 ```

-* Test the configuration.
+###Test the configuration.

 * On the Atomic master host open a terminal, make sure rsyslog is started with atomic run, and issue command `logger remote test`

-* On the rsyslog server, check in the `/var/log/` directory.
+* On the rsyslog server(Node 1), check in the `/var/log/` directory.
 You should see a directory that has the IP address of the atomic server.
 In that directory will be a `syslog.log` file.
-Watch that file.
+Watch that file and issue a few more _logger remote test_ commands.

 ```
 tail -f /var/log/192.168.121.228/syslog.log